Bitcoin Verdict

 Jonathan Bier / Paperback

-The definitive account of the 2015-2017 civil war that nearly forked Bitcoin in half.
-Reads like a political thriller and explains how the network actually defends itself - not through code, but through users running their own nodes.
+Read this when you want to know whether Bitcoin can actually hold up under pressure.
+It is the definitive account of the 2015-2017 civil war that nearly split the network in half, and it reads like a political thriller.
+By the end you understand how Bitcoin defends itself - not through code, but through ordinary users running their own nodes.

 View on Amazon